 Graduate students at the University of Alabama receive a customized education that reflects their passions and plans for the future.
 They also have generous podium time with university choral ensembles, an innovative choral curriculum, one-on-one conducting lessons, a collaborative approach to choral conducting, and individualized conducting recitals.
 Graduate students also participate in mentorship of undergraduate students, gain choral-orchestral conducting experience, and engage in a supportive and collegial environment with colleagues.

-Candidates for the Doctorate of Musical Arts in Choral Conducting at the University of Alabama Moody School of Music must possess and demonstrate a gift of musical leadership based upon experience with choral ensembles and a solid foundation of training.
+Candidates for the Doctorate of Musical Arts in Choral Conducting at the University of Alabama School of Music must possess and demonstrate a gift of musical leadership based upon experience with choral ensembles and a solid foundation of training.
 Admission requirements include bachelor’s and master’s degrees in music and practical experience in choral conducting through church, school, or community ensembles.

 Enrollment in this major is only by special permission after completion of the application and audition process.
 Please find links regarding the curriculum, how to apply, and the application requirements below.